 All persons operating vehicles are responsible for maintaining control of the vehicle, safe operation, and observance of traffic control signs, barriers and devices.

 A citation for any type of parking violation must be paid or appealed within fourteen (14) calendar days after the issuance of the citation.
 Failure to pay or appeal a citation within fourteen (14) calendar days after issuance of the citation constitutes a separate violation of these regulations.
-If a fine is not paid or appealed within fourteen (14) calendar days after the issuance of the citation, a $20.00 late charge will be added.
+If a fine is not paid or appealed within fourteen (14) calendar days after the issuance of the citation, a twenty dollar ($20.00) late charge will be added.

 Appeals must be made within fourteen days of the date of citation issuance

-On special occasions, such as athletic events, concerts, and graduation exercises, and in emergencies, parking and traffic limitations may be imposed by the Department of Public Safety as required by the conditions which prevail.
+On special occasions, such as athletic events, concerts, and graduation exercises, and in emergencies, parking and traffic limitations may be imposed by the UTM Department of Public Safety as required by the conditions which prevail.

 All motor vehicles operated (utilized) by faculty, staff and students in connection with their employment or attendance at UT Martin must be registered at the UT Martin Department of Public Safety in Crisp Hall.